Juan Sebastián Restrepo: Restrepo

 His life and death, and the lives of his fellow soldiers as they carry on at OP Restrepo, are chronicled in the award-winning documentary Restrepo, by Sebastian Junger and Tim Hetherington, and its sequel, Korengal.
 The first documentary begins on a train in Italy with an enthusiastic Restrepo excited to go to Afghanistan; he dies shortly after the documentary begins.

 Restrepo's death hit his fellow soldiers hard.
 He was highly respected "because he was brave under fire and absolutely committed to the men.
 If you got sick he'd take your guard shift.
 If you were depressed he'd come to your hooch and play guitar.
 He took care of his men in every possible way," Junger wrote.

 Two months after his death, his platoon built a new combat outpost near where he had died and named it OP Restrepo.
 OP Restrepo housed anywhere from 15 to 20 soldiers at a time during its two years of existence.
 It had no running water or electricity, but was essentially a shantytown constructed from tarp and plywood, and protected by giant bags of rocks.

 "When the boys built that base, the Taliban or the AAF forces in the valley, they were completely in shock.
 It was like a middle finger sticking out.
 And they realized once they could not knock off OP Restrepo, we had the upper hand.
 They started becoming afraid," Capt.
 Dan Kearney says in Restrepo.

+Honors

+On October 21, 2016, the city of Pembroke Pines honored him by renaming a portion of Northwest 129th Avenue, between Pines Boulevard and Taft Street, as Pfc.
+Juan Sebastian Restrepo Avenue.
+A public ceremony was held at the Pembroke Pines Aquatic Center and included a presentation of colors by the United States Army Color Guard.